 After checking out these beautiful waterfalls, we went to the Reynisfjara Black Sand Beach along the south coast of Iceland.
 Here there are rocks, caves, cliffs and black sand.
 People are not allowed to swim in the ocean.
 It is very cold and dangerous with a strong under toe.

 On the way back, we had the chance to see the unique Icelandic horses, in an open farm, just off the side of the road.
 Icelandic horses are very small and have similar characteristics to a pony.
-They are very cute and friendly.

 Currency: Icelandic Króna